m0d1nst4ll3r/42_fract-ol/README.md

 Reason : I can call a function when RMB is pressed down and released and when the cursor moves while RMB is held, but how do I make a function get called when RMB is pressed down and wait for RMB releasing?
 Since idk how and it'll take too much time to figure out, this is cut.
 - Drawing a rectangle by holding LMB
 Reason : same as above plus the fact that there is no transparency in mlx so it'd be super hard to draw the outlines of a moving rectangle.
 Too much effort.
+- Switch Julia set when holding spacebar
+Reason : same as above even though now I understand how to do this: add a variable to the struct, variable becomes 1 when button is pressed, conditional activates in function that fires on pointer motion
 - Multiple windows
 Reason : too hard to make at this point, should've structured my program around it from the start
 - A way to save locations and load them up so when you find something cool you can get back to it quickly